 Accessibility

-Mobility scooters are welcome.
-To use the accessible lift, the scooter must fit into a 48-inch (1.22m) long by 36-inch (91cm) wide space.
+To use the accessible lift, the wheelchair or scooter must fit into a 48-inch (1.22m) long by 36-inch (91cm) wide space.

-If able, we encourage scooter passengers to transfer to a fixed seat when on the vehicle, as some scooter designs cannot be secured firmly enough to carry a seated passenger when the bus is in motion.
+If able, we encourage scooter passengers to transfer to a fixed seat when on the bus, as some scooters cannot be secured firmly enough to carry a seated passenger when the bus is in motion.

 Using the Wheelchair Lift